 How Do I Show Depreciating Assets in My Accounts?

-Every time you purchase an asset, you’re investing in the future of your business, but the value of equipment and assets tends to reduce over time – a process known as depreciation.
-It’s important you calculate and track this depreciation accurately.
+Every asset you purchase is an investment in the future of your business, but the value of equipment tends to reduce over time – a process known as depreciation.
+Tracking asset depreciation is important for several reasons, allowing you to claim tax relief and understand where your business loses value each year.
+We’ll look at depreciation, what it is, and where it goes in your accounts.

 What is depreciation?

-Something depreciating simply means it loses value over time.
-For example, you buy your staff an iPhone each so they can make company calls.
+For example, you buy a new machine for your workshop.
 With ‘wear and tear,’ and new models constantly coming to market, it’ll lose its value over time and eventually drop to £0 (or in most cases, until it no longer works, or you purchase a new model).

 Are there different types of depreciation?